aliouuuw/eduplan/project_docs/LINEAR_UX_REFACTORING_COMPLETE.md

 ## Conclusion

 The linear UX refactoring is complete and provides a significantly improved navigation experience.
 Users can now easily understand and navigate the relationships between class groups, classes, subjects, and teachers through intuitive drill-down flows and clear breadcrumb navigation.

+---

+## Related Documentation

+- **[Weekly Hours Refactoring](./WEEKLY_HOURS_REFACTORING.md)**: Details the transition to class-specific weekly hours for more accurate timetable scheduling and teacher workload calculation.